Home Page

 Books About Spanish Royalty

 Unless otherwise noted, these books are for sale at Amazon.com.
-Your purchase through these links will help to support the continued operation and improvement of the Royalty.nu site.
+Your purchase through these links will result in a commission for the owner of the Royalty.nu site.

-Spanish History & Royalty
+Spanish History

 Imperial Spain 1469-1716 by John H. Elliot.
 Study of the sudden rise of a barren and isolated country to be the greatest power on earth, and its equally sudden decline.